alucardontop/xinaA12/README_EN.md

 * Fix some possible restart problems

-* Fix testlight failure to update
+* Fix testlight failing to update

-* Fix the problem of third-party program injection failure
+* Fix the problem of third-party programs failing to inject

-To correctly install the new version, restart the phone and select "reinstall the jailbreak environment" and jailbreak
+To install the new version, restart the phone and select "reinstall the jailbreak environment" and jailbreak